ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day2.rst

       }
     }

 Now, write a similar method called zeroBlue() that sets the blue values at all pixels to zero.
-Test it in the active code above to see what it does.
+Test it in the active code above or on |repl.it project| or your own IDE to see what it does.

 Here are some more exercises from the |Picture Lab|: